GabrielAsato/GabrielAsato/README.md

 - 👋 Hi, I’m Gabriel Asato
-- 👀 I’m a PhD in Materials Engineering in a career transition process
+- 👀 I’m a PhD in Materials Engineering
-- 🌱 I’m currently learning Data Science at Let's Code
+- 🌱 I completed Data Science course at Let's Code in Nov 23